Android Oreo will soon roll out to Nexus, Pixel devices

 So let's take a look at Oreo and everything it has to offer.

 If you're hoping for a ton of crazy features that make the OS look and feel completely different, it's time to temper your expectations.
-Like Android 7.0 Nougat, Android 8.0 Oreo focuses mostly on the nuts and bolts of making the software work better, faster and save battery.
+Like Android 7.0 Nougat, Android 8.0 Oreo focuses mostly on the nuts and bolts of making the software work better and faster and save battery.

 This is all good, though.
 It means your battery should last longer and your device should speed up everything from navigating around to processing really complex photo tasks.